-USMLE is an abbreviation of United States Medical Licensing Examination.
+USMLE is an abbreviation of the United States Medical Licensing Examination.
 It is a three-step exam that every doctor-to-be needs to take before getting a medical license in the US.
-The exam assesses your ability to apply your fundamental medical skills and knowledge, to ensure that you are fit to become a doctor and be entrusted with someone’s life.
+The exam assesses your ability to apply your fundamental medical skills and knowledge to ensure that you are fit to become a doctor and be entrusted with someone’s life.

 It is similar to the UKMLA exam in the UK, but with some differences.

 Also, if you intend to take USMLE outside the US, then make sure that your medical university is listed on the World Directory of Medical Schools.
-At Medlink students, all of the medical schools we work with are listed there.
+At Medlink students, all medical schools we work with are listed there.